GuelphCodingCommunity/policy/src/policy-challenge-committee.md

   i.
 The Challenge Committee should be familiar with CS Games style challenges, and Capture the Flag events (in the context of security and hacking). ii.
 Challenges should typically be designed in a language-agnostic fashion, unless it is prohibitive to do so (e.g. reverse engineering challenges almost always require low-level languages). iii.
-Challenges should be not last more than two (2) hours. iv.
+Challenges should not last more than two (2) hours. iv.
 Challenges should live in their own distinct GitHub repositories, be documented in Markdown, and have corresponding (private) solutions kept somewhere on file accessible by GCC Executive members.

 # Membership